leuty/icon-model/config/generic/README.md

 `pool` directories on your machine, and `/home/icon/icon` and `/home/icon/pool` are respective mount points of the directories inside the container.

-As a result of the previous command you will get an interactive command prompt of the container.
+As a result of the previous command, you will get an interactive command prompt of the container.
 You can now configure, build and run ICON using the following commands as a reference:
 ```console